-The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, in Utah, in the United Kingdom, in Australia, in Ireland and beginning for 2017, in Canada.
-UTMD is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2013.
+The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, in Utah, in the United Kingdom, in Australia, in Ireland and in Canada.

 The Company recognizes interest accrued related to unrecognized tax benefits in interest expenses and any related penalties in income taxes.
-The Company did not recognize any tax-related interest expense or have any tax penalties in any of the three years 2014 through 2016.
+The Company did not recognize any tax-related interest expense or have any tax penalties in any of the three years 2015 through 2017.